maye244/corelia/README.md

 # corelia
-Innovation project with React framework, mangoDB and Espress.js
+School innovation project with React framework, mangoDB and Espress.js for female musician workers(not for profit)